cryptfi/cryptfi.github.io/_posts/2018-03-31-database-resources.md

 One of the most prominent Database sites used to be Cthulhu's, whilst it's now down, the magnet links for it are still going strong.

-You can find a link to his torrent files here: https://anonfiles.cc/file/7e835a8c55687d9a68bc90a849417f80 You can find an old HTML page for everything here (Use web.archive.org to retrieve everything): https://justpaste.it/13kcp
+You can find a link to his torrent files [here](https://anonfiles.cc/file/7e835a8c55687d9a68bc90a849417f80).
+You can find an old HTML page for everything [here](https://justpaste.it/13kcp) (Use web.archive.org to retrieve everything).

-Both of these are courtesy of a user on Twitter: https://twitter.com/kapichurej/status/832123605643255810
+Both of these are courtesy of a user on [Twitter](https://twitter.com/kapichurej/status/832123605643255810)

-You can find CthulhuSec on twitter here: https://twitter.com/cthlhusec
+You can find CthulhuSec on twitter [here](https://twitter.com/cthlhusec)

 If the links provided ever go down I have archives which I can link to.